MDJoerg/MQBA/README.md

 If you want to activate the bridge to external MQTT brokers you will need a Node-RED Service and flow as the connector.
 See [Node-RED-Installation documentation](nodered/README.md) for further information.

 The Node-RED Service can be installed on a Raspberry PI or as Docker image for example.
 Take a look to the [openhabian project](https://github.com/openhab/openhabian).
 In this distribution for Raspberry PI Node-RED, [Mosquitto MQTT](https://www.mosquitto.org/) and [openHAB](https://www.openhab.org/) are included and preconfigured.

+Since ABAP 7.53 a native ABAP MQTT support is existing.
+If you have an SAP ABAP Netweaver Stack >= 7.53 you can install the MQBA Plugin project [MQBA_PINS](https://github.com/MDJoerg/MQBA_PINS) and can use this implementation instead of the Node-RED gateway.
+Configure an external broker like iot.eclipse.org (area menu ZMQBA, configuration) and catch the messages via an ABAP daemon service.

 ## Customizing